tensorflow/tfjs-website/docs-prerelease/custom_ops_kernels_gradients.md

 **Kernel** — A specific implementation of an op tied to specific hardware/platform capabilities.
 Kernels are ‘low level’  and backend specific.
 Some ops have a one-to-one mapping from op to kernel while other ops use multiple kernels.

-**Gradient** **/ GradFunc** — The ‘backward mode’ definition of a** op/kernel** that computes the derivative of that function with regards to some input.
+**Gradient** **/ GradFunc** — The ‘backward mode’ definition of an **op/kernel** that computes the derivative of that function with regards to some input.
 Gradients are ‘high level’ code (not backend specific) and can call other ops or kernels.

 **Kernel Registry** - A map from a **(kernel name, backend name)** tuple to a kernel implementation.